EMDR Therapy for Emergency Physicians and Nurses

 I get it, you’re the healer.

-I am a former Emergency Department worker.
-I spent years working in high-volume Emergency Departments in Tucson, providing psychiatric evaluations and dispositions.
+I spent years working in high-volume Emergency Departments, providing psychiatric evaluations and dispositions.

 I sometimes miss the gallows humor, easy banter and camaraderie that happens in ED’s.